TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrIndex.rst

 This filter is applied **prior** to the plugin.tx_solr.index.queue.[indexConfig].additionalWhereClause filter and hence provides an even stronger filter mechanism - since it can be used to filter away page ID's that shouldn't be processed at all.
+If not configured the initializing the Index Queue will only consider records with the flag deleted = 0, otherwise the initialPagesAdditionalWhereClause will be appended to the deleted = 0.

 .. code-block:: typoscript